 Each bill moves to Paid

-Step 5: Send remittance advice
+Step 5: Send payment confirmation

 What your suppliers will see